Visit the Sanctuary

 Is the Sanctuary open to visitors?

 Right now, Aloha Animal Sanctuary does not have open hours for drop-by visits.
-If you’d like to visit, we do host regular visitor days when you can come out and visit our sanctuary.
-We do not offer private tours to individuals at this time.
+If you’d like to visit, we do host regular visitor days when you can come out and visit the sanctuary.
+If you are interested in a private tour, please email us at email@example.com.
 Please see our events page for upcoming visitor days and to register for them.

 Can the Sanctuary accommodate groups wanting to visit or volunteer together?